vieter-v/vieter/docs/content/configuration.md

     * Git repositories added without an `arch` value use this value instead.
 * `port`: HTTP port to run on
     * Default: `8000`
+* `max_log_age`: maximum age of logs (in days).
+Logs older than this will get cleaned by the log removal daemon every 24 hours.
+If set to a negative value, no logs are ever removed.
+The age of logs is determined by the time the build was started.
+    * Default: `-1`

 ### `vieter cron`